romi514/gym_trafficlight_a2c_ppo_acktr/README.md

 ```

 Important arguments :
-`--num-processes` - number of different environment running at the same time for training (default: 2)
+`--num-processes` number of different environment running at the same time for training (default: 2)\
-`--penetration-rate` - Penetration rate for vehicle detection from 0 to 1 (default: 1)
+`--penetration-rate` Penetration rate for vehicle detection from 0 to 1 (default: 1)\
-`--penetration-type` - Penetration type over training, linear or constant (default: constant)
+`--penetration-type` Penetration type over training, linear or constant (default: constant)\
-`--env-name` - Name of the map to train the network on (default: TrafficLight-v0)
+`--env-name` Name of the map to train the network on (default: TrafficLight-v0)\
-`--num-env-steps` - Total number of environment steps combined (default: 10e7)
+`--num-env-steps` Total number of environment steps combined (default: 10e7)\
-`--state-rep` - State representation, full, sign, or original (default: sign)
+`--state-rep` State representation, full, sign, or original (default: sign)\
-`--reward-type` - Reward type, partial, global, local (default: partial)
+`--reward-type` Reward type, partial, global, local (default: partial)\

 The number of updates is thus num-env-steps / num-processes / num-steps